guildai/guildai/guild/tests/flags-dest.md

 ## Force args dest

-If Guild can't detect that a script requires args, it will assume that the flags interface is via globals unless flags imports is disabled.
+If Guild can't detect that a script requires args, it assumes that the flags interface is via globals unless flags imports is disabled.

-If flags import is disabled and the script doesn't use argparse, the Guild file can explicitly define `args` as the flags dest.
+If flags import is disabled and the script doesn't use argparse, the Guild file can specify `args` as the flags dest.

     >>> run("args2", i=3)
     Global args: i=1 f=1.0